 We had an amazing trip with our family, and very reluctantly parted during the first week of January.
 After a mammoth, but uneventful, trip home, we arrived back at the airport where we picked up our car.
 New Hampshire had been having a severe cold snap, along with lots of snowfall (no surprise for early January), so Mr. ThreeYear and I found our Prius buried under mountains of iced-over snow.
 We were not adequately dressed for digging the car out in -5F weather, to say the least.
 While the boys were comfortably waiting in the warm rental car, we were out in the elements in our jeans, running shoes, and thin gloves that had been sufficient hand gear for when we left but definitely not sufficient for these conditions.

 If you’ve ever dug a car out of icy snow, you know the snow does not magically fall away.
-It is not wet, and malleable.
-It is hard, frozen, and very difficult to remove from a vehicle.
+It is not wet or malleable.
+It is hard, frozen, and very difficult to pry off a vehicle.
 Mr. ThreeYear found a car scraper to use, but I couldn’t find anything to scrape snow from the roof, so I quickly poked my head back into the rental car, looked through the first backpack I saw, and grabbed a flat item I could use to clear the car.

 It was a book.
 And yes, you guessed it, it was Matilda.
 My cheery yellow book from many decades ago was converted into a tool to help me get home, after an exhausting journey and now-frigid conditions.
 I would scrape, scrape, with the book, then dash back into the rental car, peel off my gloves, and hold them up to the heater until they didn’t hurt anymore (-5 with thin cotton gloves is actually dangerous for your hands, I’m afraid).